Chrisvasa/esp_aws/README.md

 ## 📂 File Structure

-- `main.ino`: Main application logic for the ESP32.
+- `main.cpp`: Main application logic for the ESP32.
 - `secrets.h`: Configuration file for Wi-Fi credentials and AWS certificates.
-- `handler.ts` (Lambda function): Processes IoT data and stores it in DynamoDB.

 ## 📜 License

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.

-## 📧 Contact

-For support or questions, feel free to reach out at [Your Contact Info].